 We’ve covered some of the most popular types of portable washers above, but there are many options out there in different shapes and sizes.
 We’re going to look at a few more options in the section, but first let’s go over some of the important features that make all the difference when deciding which model to buy.

 - Water goes in; water goes out.
-Do you have a faucet that you can adapt the water inlet hose to for filling the tub, standard washer connections, or do you just have a bucket?
+Do you have a faucet that you can adapt the water inlet hose to for filling the tub, standard machine connections, or do you just have a bucket?
 For draining, is a gravity drain adequate or do you need a washer with a drain pump (most people prefer a drain pump)?

 - How big can you go?
 Ideally, you have the largest washing machine your space can accommodate as wash capacity is going to be limited.
 If you’re looking to store the washer away when it’s not in use, you may want a compact washer on the smaller side, or go for a manual.

 - Not all washing machines spin dry.
 Many compact washing machines do not include a spin basket or spin-drying function.
 Majority of the top-loading washing machines that we’ve shown here do have a spin cycle, but be very careful about this before purchasing.
 You typically see a lack of spin-drying capabilities in the budget, extra-small washing machines.

 Assess what type of water and drain connections you have available to you and work around that.

 Now, we’re going to look at a very popular budget top load washer that has a 11 lbs wash capacity and a separate spin drying tub that can dry 6.6 lbs of laundry.